1-on-1 Case Consultation w/ Dr. Sharma

 I have treated a wide variety of patients with clinical presentations including one or often multiple of the following:

 Yes, absolutely.
-With my transdiagnostic approach to psychotherapeutic care, I am able to work with patients to address a wide range of symptoms and manifestations of developmental arrest concurrently.
+With my transdiagnostic approach to psychotherapeutic care, I am able to discuss approaches to treatment of patients with a wide range of symptoms and clinical presentations.
 This includes working with patients with symptoms of bipolar disorder, borderline personality disorder, binge eating disorder, substance and/or behavioural addictions, insecure attachment, etc.

 Yes.
-I am available as a support to family physicians practicing comprehensive care who feel they would benefit from having an experienced colleague to consult with regarding the patients they are working with in the community.
+I am available to support family physicians practicing comprehensive care who feel they would benefit from having an experienced colleague to consult with regarding the patients they are working with in the community.

 I am also available to consult with family physicians who have a focused practice in psychotherapy who may be looking for support in reviewing cases as well.